iExecBlockchainComputing/wpwp-worker-setup/README.md

 ## What is this repository for? ##

 * In this repository we show 3 ways of deploying your worker:
-    * Using docker-compose - For more advanced users.
-This gives you more control over your worker and allows you to easier debug issues
+    * **Using vagrant** - this is a one-click deployment for less advanced users.
+If you don't know how to use command line and docker this is option for you
-    * Using vagrant - this is a one-click deployment for less advanced users
+    * **Using docker-compose** - for more advanced users.
+This gives you more control over your worker and allows you to easier debug issues.
+To follow this steps you need to know how to use docker.
+We won't teach you basics.
+In this tutorial we assume you've already used docker and docker-compose
-    * Using cloud provisioned VM like AWS EC2 or Azure VM
+    * **Using cloud** provisioned VM like AWS EC2 or Azure VM - for users who want to deploy whe worker in a cloud.
+This tutorial is for really andvanced users who know how to provision computing resources and connect to them.
+We won't teach you how to do it - we assume you know.
+In this tutorial we provide you with a one click scripts to fast and easy configure your Virtual Machine and deploy a worker in a cloud
 * Version: 1.0.0

 ---